altugbakan/alt.ug/src/content/posts/moving-to-astro.md

 ## Markdown

 I've been trying to write in markdown for a while now, and I really like it.
-It's a lot easier to write in markdown than in HTML, and it's also a lot easier to read.
+It's a lot easier to write in markdown than in HTML, and it's also a lot easier to read while editing.
 I also like that I can write my posts in my code editor, [VSCode](https://code.visualstudio.com/), and then the posts just magically appear on my website after pushing the newest changes.

 ## Conclusion